hbtoan2910/learnWebService/README.md

    a) In case you use property file to store key/value, file must locate in same place (same folder/package) with java file in order to use class.getResourceAsStream().
    If it is placed in WEB-INF/config/, it returns 'null' when using use class.getResourceAsStream()

-   b) Class.forName("com.microsoft.sqlserver.jdbc.SQLServerDriver") -> this line is mandatory
+   b) Class.forName("com.microsoft.sqlserver.jdbc.SQLServerDriver") -> sometimes, we need this to avoid error.

    Without this line, this error shown up while testing web service "java.sql.SQLException: No suitable driver found for
         	   jdbc:sqlserver://DESKTOP-QQE9C8H\SQLEXPRESS;database=AdventureWorksLT2012;user=sa;password=12345;encrypt=true;trustServerCertificate=true;